 Be careful not to kill the plant with kindness.
-Slightly underwatered conditions are healthiest.
+Slightly underwatered conditions are the healthiest.
 Do not water until the top 0.5 inches (1.2 cm) of soil feels dry.
-Water sparingly during the winter months, but do not allow the potting mix to become bone dry.
+Water sparingly during winter, but do not allow the potting mix to become bone dry.
 Place the plant in bright sunlight during fall and winter and light shade during spring and summer.